michaellimair/indome-redirect-serverside/README.md

 # InDome Redirect (Server)

-Server-side redirect for indome.hk, deployed on Vercel Edge Network in the HKG region for performance reasons.
+Server-side redirect for indome.hk, deployed as a rule using Vercel redirects.